mcrowson/minecraft_jupyterhub/README.md

 - LETSENCRYPT_HOST: The domain that jupyterhub will be accessed at. eg sub.domain.com
 - LETSENCRYPT_EMAIL: The contact email for Let's Encrypt eg. admin@domain.com
 - JUPYTERHUB_ADMIN: The GitHub username for the first Admin account; supply multieple names separated by commas.
 Subsequent users can be added through the JupyterHub GUI after launch.
-#### minecraft
-- WHITELIST: The Minecraft username that will initially have access.
-Additional accoutns can be added in game via the /whitelist command.
-- OP: The Minecraft username that will initially have access (also granting them operator status).
-Additional users can be given operator status in game via the /op command.

 ### Launch
 `docker-compose up -d`